d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ```

 There are `load` and `store` public methods for the `Bus` struct.
 Arguments in
-each method are an address and the number of bytes.
-The number of bytes can be
+each method are an address and the number of bits.
+The number of bits can be
-8, 16, 32, and 64 bytes.
+8, 16, 32, and 64.

 If the `addr` is larger than 0x80000000, we can access to the DRAM.